Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-2.md

 Feria picked up a few of them and studied their movements.

 _They covered the land as colorful carpets, dear reader, but your human eyes wouldn't be able to see them.
-They were larger to the eyes of gods, which always saw living beings as connected like a large spider web of life.
+They were larger to the eyes of gods, which always saw living beings as connected like a gigantic spider web of life.
 Even so, they didn't even cover half the space yet, for they moved and duplicated too slowly._

 "Bacteria are weak," the fox said.
-"They are just simple cells that still live off of sunlight.
+"They are simple cells that still live off of sunlight.
 That barely gives them enough energy to wiggle."

 Ardex paused.
-He _had_ noticed that standing in sunlight made him feel more powerful too, his fire run hotter.
+He _had_ noticed that standing in sunlight made him feel more powerful too, and his fire run hotter.
 On the other hand, the dolphin Gulvi hated it and felt weak in sunlight.

 "Where do _we_ get our energy?" mumbled Ardex.